Sustainability Policy

 Preference of purchasing locally.

-Our directors have started using the services of oddbox to reduce fruit and vegetable waste directly at the farms, by purchasing fruit and vegetables that don't quite meet supermarket standards, have been produced as surplus and are local and in season.
+Our directors have been using the services of oddbox to reduce fruit and vegetable waste directly at the farms, by purchasing fruit and vegetables that don't quite meet supermarket standards, have been produced as surplus and are local and in season.
 Plastic packaging is reduced as much as possible with these boxes too.

 Biodiversity